oliviernguyenquoc/OAPISQLC/README.md

 # OpenAPI to PostgreSQL Schema (DDL) Library

-This library transforms [OpenAPI](https://github.com/OAI/OpenAPI-Specification) specifications into a PostgreSQL schema (Data Definition Language - DDL).
+This library transforms [OpenAPI](https://github.com/OAI/OpenAPI-Specification) schemas into a PostgreSQL schema.
 The goal is to generate CREATE statements based on OpenAPI specifications.

 It **only takes Components/Schemas** section of OpenAPI Spec.